Kazu-j21/elearning_app/readme.md

 ・Lesson
 * User can answer by selecting choices of words
 * User can see progress of the lesson
+* The page has a pagination function that paginate automatically after a user answer

 ・Lesson result page
 * User can see the result by the end of a lesson